sergeyklay/space-wrangler/README.rst

 Welcome to the Confluence Space Management Toolkit!

 This repository is designed to help you manage and maintain your Confluence spaces more efficiently.
-Currently, we have tools for exporting Confluence spaces and exporting page metadata, and we plan to add more useful features in the future.
+Currently, we have tools for exporting Confluence spaces, exporting page metadata, and exporting owner metadata, and we plan to add more useful features in the future.

 .. teaser-end